 Holiday Card Campaign 2012

 This year's Causeway Foundation Holiday Card Campaign got off to a great start with a launch party at the Orange Art Gallery.
 Campaign Patron Lucy Van Oldenbarneveld brought her usual enthusiasm and energy to the evening.
 All proceeds from this year's campaign will go to Cycle Salvation, one of Causeway's social enterprises.
-The crowd heard from Cycle Salvation manager Paul Wylie and employee Graham Gibson, about the role social enterprise can play in providing access to employment.
 Artists Bhat Boy and Erin Robertson were able to join us for the evening, showing off the beautiful artwork that graces our holiday Cards.
 Many thanks go out to Campaign sponsors, silent auction donors and bidders, and all the volunteers who make this campaign happen for Causeway.

 Increasing impact through Innoweave

 Causeway Work Centre was recently awarded a grant from the McConnell Foundation to participate in Innoweave, an initiative designed to assist non-profits to increase their capacity and organizational efficiency.
-Causeway was fortunate enough to be one of only fourteen non-profits selected from across Canada to participate in the Impact and Strategic Clarity module.
-Causeway’s project will focus on maximizing social and financial return to our clients who are employed in our social enterprises.
-It is our intention to review the entire process from intake to discharge and to develop more effective systems and tools to help our clients to maximize the value they derive from working in a Causeway social enterprise.
+Causeway’s project will focus on maximizing social and financial return to our clients who are employed in our social enterprises by reviewing the entire process from intake to discharge and developing more effective systems and tools to help our clients to maximize the value they derive from working in a Causeway social enterprise.